9 Ways to Pay Off Student Debt

 Sure, it’s tempting but it will be worth it when you’re debt free and can buy whatever you like!

-7. Sell stuff you don’t use or need.
+7. Sell stuff you no longer use or need.

 Whether you receive a gift that you won’t use or have an item laying around that you don’t want, why not make a little dough?
 There are plenty of web sites and apps you can utilize to sell new and used items that you no longer want or need.